cksystemsteaching/selfie/README.md

 The finite state machine that matches the correct regular expression is shown above.
 Here, we only need to divert the state transition labelled `"0"` to a new accepting state that does not have any further state transitions.
 The rest stays the same.
 We have nevertheless not included the fix in the C\* grammar to keep it as an introductory exercise for students.

+#### Implementation

+Let us move on to the third problem of designing and implementing an algorithm for efficiently scanning integer literals in decimal notation and computing the numerical value they represent.
+You probably notice already that the amount of detail involved in the specification, modeling, and implementation problems not only increases inversely proportional to the level of abstraction but also seemingly exponential.
+Little detail in specification, more detail in modeling, and a lot of detail in implementation.
+Just take a look at what follows next.
+Abstraction really does help in managing complexity.

 ![Scanning Integer Literals](figures/scanning-integer-literals.png "Scanning Integer Literals")

-Let us move on to the third problem of designing and implementing an algorithm for efficiently scanning integer literals in decimal notation and computing the numerical value they represent.
-The solution is implemented in selfie in a procedure called `get_symbol()`.
+The solution to the implementation problem can be found in selfie in a procedure called `get_symbol()`.
 That procedure does in fact implement the whole scanner of the selfie compiler.
 The above figure only shows the part of the procedure that scans integer literals.
 As example, we again use the sequence of characters `85` as input to the code shown on the left.
 The code itself is shown in the middle.
 Moreover, the state of main memory after the code finished accepting `85` is shown to the right.
 For reference, the (correct) regular expression and (correct) finite state machine are also there.

 One more thing: there is also a shorter version of the code shown on the left that only implements the FSM without the code for computing numerical values.
 This version just handles syntax but not semantics.
 We get to that further below.